-The CSV User Guide includes instructions about Microsoft Office Excel functions that can be used to manipulate RA data downloaded from the CSV file.
+Refer to the CSV User Guide on the Portal User Guides page of the Portal for instructions about Microsoft Office Excel functions that can be used to manipulate RA data downloaded from the CSV file.

 Electronic remittance information may be obtained using the 835 (835 Health Care Claim Payment/Advice) transaction.
 It provides useful information regarding the processing of claims and adjustment requests, which includes the status or action taken on a claim, claim detail, adjustment, or adjustment detail for all claims and adjustments processed that week, regardless of whether they are reimbursed or denied.
-However, a claim submitted by a pharmacy using the NCPDP (National Council for Prescription Drug Programs) 5.1 transaction will not appear on remittance information if the claim is denied by ForwardHealth.
+However, a real-time compound or noncompound claim will not appear on remittance information if the claim is denied by ForwardHealth.
 ForwardHealth releases payment information to the 835 no sooner than on the first state business day following the financial cycle.